DusanRandD/Customer-Service-Support-Callback-WEB-Form/README.md

 # Customer-Service-Support-Callback-WEB-Form
-The Customer Service Support Callback WEB Form provide customer complain information forward into admin database and schedules callback time from the service department to customer.
-Admin could also add comments and archive records after completing troubleshooting with possibility for sorting records according to date and time.
-This application was created in Django and works in virtual environment.
+The Customer Service Support Callback WEB Form provides customer complaint information forward into admin database and schedules callback time from the service department to customer.
+Admins can also add comments and archive records after completing troubleshooting, with the possibility of sorting records according to date and time.
+This application was created in Django and works in a virtual environment.

 # Installation and setup guide:
 <pre>